TengM95/Movie-Recommendation-System-in-Apache-Spark/README.md

 Implemented Alternating Least Square (ALS) model using Spark.MLlib to achieve a movie recommendation system.

-Tuned the hyper-parameters of ALS based on Spark RDD and Dataframe and learned the latent factors of users and items.
+Tuned the hyper-parameters of ALS based on Spark RDD and learned the latent factors of users and items.

 Based on the recommendation system, recommended personalized movies for user and analyzed underlying factors.